yiisoft/docs/cookbook/en/preface.md

 support, it is especially suitable for developing large-scale applications such as portals, forums, content management systems (CMS), e-commerce projects, RESTful Web services, and so on.

-Together with a comprehensive set of documentation and a enthusiastic user community Yii can reduce your development time in a long run significantly compared with other frameworks.
+Together with a comprehensive set of documentation and an enthusiastic user community Yii can reduce your development time in a long run significantly.

 ## What's the book about?